-From day care centers to all Boone County schools, we offer outreach programs in our local community and to the eastern region of the state.
+From day-care centers to all Boone County schools, we offer outreach programs in our local community and to the eastern region of the state.

 The MU Bridge program provides psychiatric appointments in Boone County Schools for school-age children who need prompt evaluation and treatment.
 The mission is to be a state leader in providing school-based psychiatric treatment.